-This blog post is probably going to work some people into a lather.
-It might ruffle a few feathers.
-I can see it.
-There a few topics in travel these days that are more controversial or touch more hot buttons – such as the rapidly expanding number of budget flights, the role of Airbnb, the rise of Asia – than overtourism.
+This post is probably going to work some people into a lather.
+There are few topics in travel these days that are more controversial or touch more hot buttons than overtourism.
 There’s a lot of friction generated at the point where hordes of visitors meet entrenched, fed-up locals.
 It’s built into the model.

-This post will also probably not be very satisfying for people looking for solutions (maybe that’s fodder for a future post?).
-My purpose here wasn’t to offer up answers or sketch out the contours of that better travel future but simply, as a starting point, to set out what I think are some hard and fast realities:
+It will also probably not be satisfying for people looking for easy solutions (maybe that’s fodder for a future post?).
+My purpose here isn’t to offer up answers or sketch out the contours of a better travel future, but simply (as a starting point) to set out what I think are some hard tourism realities:

-The factors behind what feels like a sudden push of visitors to some of the world’s most beautiful places are still poorly understood but appear to be a mix of the following: rising incomes (particularly in countries with enormous numbers of potential travelers like China and India); proliferation of budget flights (making long-distance travel available to more and more people); growing popularity of cruises (which drop hundreds if not thousands of visitors on sea- and river-side towns each day in season); Airbnb (which raises the potential number of overnight stays far above the number of hotel beds in a given destination); and Instagram and other social media (which create a kind of herd-driven, bucket-list demand for travel).
-There are no doubt lots of other factors I’m overlooking here.
+The factors behind the sudden push of visitors to some of the world’s most beautiful places are poorly understood but appear to be a mix of the following: rising incomes (particularly in countries with enormous numbers of potential travelers like China and India); proliferation of budget flights (making long-distance travel available to more and more people); the growing popularity of cruises (which drop thousands of visitors on sea- and river-side towns each day); Airbnb (which raises the potential number of overnight stays far above the number of hotel beds in a given destination); and Instagram (which creates a herd-driven, bucket-list demand for travel).
+There are, no doubt, lots of other factors I’m overlooking here.

 I can’t see any of these factors abating any time soon.
-If anything, the trends are only going to assert themselves more aggressively in the future.
+If anything, the trends are only going to get worse going forward.
 Consider, for a moment, just one factor: the rapid growth of disposable incomes in Asia, particularly China.
 Hundreds of thousands, if not millions, of new potential travelers are tossed into the mix each year.

-To glimpse the effect this can have on a destination, one need only spend a few hours walking through the uncomfortably crowded streets of the tiny, but beautiful Czech town of Český Krumlov (three hours drive south of Prague).
-Just a few years ago, it was rare to see even one Asian tourist here (or anywhere else in the Czech Republic, for that matter).
-These days, it’s nearly impossible to push through the masses of the daily-arriving Asian tour buses as you make your way the few hundred meters from the central square to the historic castle.
+To glimpse the effect this can have on a destination, one need only spend a few hours walking through the uncomfortably crowded streets of the tiny, but beautiful Czech town of Český Krumlov (three hours south of Prague).
+Just a few years ago, it was rare to see even one Asian tourist here (or anywhere else in the Czech Republic).
+These days, it’s almost impossible to push through the masses of the daily-arriving Asian tour buses as you make your way the few hundred meters from the central square to the historic castle.
 Don’t get me wrong.
-This is not to place unfair blame on Asian visitors (they have as much right to travel as anyone else), but merely to illustrate the scope of the problem in one small, relatively obscure tourist town.
+This is not to place blame on Asian visitors (they have as much right to travel as anyone else) but to illustrate the scope of the problem in one small, obscure tourist town.

 Overtourism is a little like global warming.
 We’re beyond the waiting stage.
 It’s already here and getting worse.
-The question, now, is how best to cope.
+The question is how best to cope.

-This rapid, inexorable influx of visitors is almost always accompanied by an equally strong reaction on the part of local residents: “Why are THEY coming here?”
+The rapid influx of visitors to a town or destination is almost always accompanied by an equally strong reaction on the part of local residents: “Why are THEY coming here?”
 “Why are THEY taking over our square, our café, our pub?”
-“Why don’t THEY just stay home?”
-The “they,” of course, are tourists.
+“Why don’t THEY stay home?”
+The "THEY" are tourists, of course.

-It’s a natural reaction for people who were born in a place or live there or somehow it consider it to be “theirs.”
+It’s a natural reaction for people who live in a place to consider it to be “theirs” and to act defensively.
 This notion, though, tends to leave out one obvious, inconvenient truth: at one point or another we’re all tourists.
 As we travel on our own holidays, city breaks and business trips, we all find ourselves occasionally standing in someone else’s square or sitting in someone else’s pub.
-We all clog up someone else’s road, and we all, ultimately, depend on the goodwill of a local host to make our trip a success.
+We all clog up someone else’s road, and we all, ultimately, depend on the goodwill of local residents to make our trips a success.

 I’ve been on both sides of the divide and it’s not pleasant.
 Living in a city like Prague, it can be exasperating at times to avoid the masses milling around Old Town Square or blocking Charles Bridge.
 Last fall, though, while serving as a tour guide for a National Geographic Danube cruise, I felt it keenly from the other side too.
-As I led groups of 20 or so people through picturesque towns like Regensburg, Germany, or Salzburg, Austria, I could sense the heat coming off the hard stares of cruise-weary, local residents.
+As I led groups of 20 or so people through picturesque towns like Regensburg and Salzburg, I could sense the heat coming off the hard stares of cruise-weary, local residents.
 Their eyes seemed to say simply: “go home.”

-Some of those Regensburgers and Salzburgers will, no doubt, plan a getaway weekend in Prague someday, and will find themselves on the wrong side of a jaded Czech waiter, who’ll likely roll his or her eyes at the first tentative sound of an “Ein bier, bitte!”
-You see, it’s a vicious cycle.
+Some of those angry Regensburgers and Salzburgers will, no doubt, plan a getaway weekend in Prague someday, and will find themselves on the wrong side of a jaded Czech waiter, who’ll likely roll his or her eyes at the first tentative sound of an “Ein bier, bitte!”
+It’s a vicious cycle.

-If there’s any way out of this overtourism morass, surely it must begin with the realization that we are all "overtouristers" together, and linked to each other through an unspoken "traveler’s version" of the Golden Rule.
-I'd summarize it like this: “Treat every clueless visitor to your country with the same amount of kindness you’d expect if you ever got into a jam in their country.”
-For visitors, it’s even easier: “Behave like you would back home.”
+If there’s any way out of this overtourism morass, it must begin with the realization that we are all "over-tourists" together, and linked to each other through an unspoken "traveler’s version" of the Golden Rule: “Treat every visitor to your country with the same amount of kindness you’d expect if you ever needed help in their country.”
+For visitors, the rule is even simpler: “Behave like you would back home.”

-I instinctively dislike the idea of “banning” anything (excluding, of course, things like crimes or harming defenseless animals, etc).
-I’m not sure if it was Mark Twain who came up with this (probably apocryphal) quote: “There’s no greater pleasure than banning another man’s vice.”
-Banning certainly hits all of the pleasure buttons, but usually fails in the end.
+I instinctively dislike the idea of “banning” anything (excluding obvious things like harming defenseless animals, etc).
+I’m not sure if it was Mark Twain who came up with this quote: “There’s no greater pleasure than banning another man’s vice.”
+Banning certainly hits all of the pleasure buttons, but it usually fails in the end.

-In trying to ameliorate the excesses of overtourism, local authorities around the world have come up all kinds of well-meaning, but doomed-to-fail prohibitions that only make the original problem worse and create new problems in the process.
+In trying to lessen the excesses of overtourism, local authorities around the world have come up all kinds of well-meaning but doomed-to-fail prohibitions that only risk making the original problem worse and creating new problems in the process.
 Overtourism – in my opinion -- won’t be solved through banning.

-An example of how a tourist “ban” in Prague can go awry came about a year ago when the city authorities here tried to clamp down on the rapid growth of Segway and e-bike tours targeted at visitors.
+I saw firsthand how a tourist “ban” can go awry about a year ago in Prague when city authorities tried to clamp down on the rapid growth of Segway and e-bike tours.
 Overnight, it seemed, the city’s streets and sidewalks had become choked with hundreds of irritating, Segway-wielding tourists.
-The Segways were offensive on many levels: they posed an obvious danger to pedestrians and lent the city even more of an artificial, “Disneyland” feel than it already had.
+The Segways were offensive on many levels: they posed an obvious danger to pedestrians and lent the city even more of an artificial “Disneyland” feel than it already had.

 The ban was so poorly rolled out, though, that other, more legitimate modes of personal transport, like bicycles, somehow got caught up in the prohibition.
-Not long after, Prague City Hall moved to close off sizable parts of the historic center (including, ironically, some specially marked cycling trails) to bicyclists.
-As I type this, in February 2019, the legal machinations continue, but the ban has mostly been a failure.
+Not long after the ban, Prague City Hall moved to close off sizable parts of the historic center (including, ironically, some specially marked cycling trails) to cyclists.
+As I type this, in 2019, the legal machinations continue, but the ban has mostly been a failure.
 The Segway-tour operators have found ways to subvert the limitations (there’s a big Segway outfit located directly across the street from my office), while a legal cloud still hangs over commuter cycling in the center of Prague.